 <SUBGRAPH_SLUG> value can be found on your subgraph details page in Subgraph Studio:

-Before being able to deploy your subgraph to Subgraph Studio, you need to login to your account within the CLI.
-To do this, you will need your deploy key that you can find on your "My Subgraphs" page or on your subgraph details page.
+Before being able to deploy your subgraph to Subgraph Studio, you need to login into your account within the CLI.
+To do this, you will need your deploy key that you can find on your "My Subgraphs" page or your subgraph details page.

 Here is the command that you need to use to authenticate from the CLI: